 Sue was one of the first external hires handpicked by the new CEO, Paul Polman, to help deliver his vision.
-In her role at Unilever Sue was responsible for leading and embedding the company’s ambitious USLP ( the Unilever Sustainable Living Plan) into the business and ensuring progress against its 70-plus time bound targets.
-She is also responsible for teams in 180 markets who engage with Governments and key external stakeholders; lead employee engagement; handle the media; and are accountable for issues and crisis management.
+In her role at Unilever Sue was responsible for leading and embedding the company’s ambitious USLP (Unilever Sustainable Living Plan) into the business and ensuring progress against its 70-plus time bound targets.
+She was also responsible for teams in 180 markets who engage with Governments and key external stakeholders; lead employee engagement; handle the media; and are accountable for issues and crisis management.
 She was part of the four-strong executive team that led the rebuttal of the hostile takeover bid by Kraft Heinz and managed its significant aftermath.

 Sue has an unusual background, with two spells in the public sector, and roles in advertising and public affairs agencies in the private sector.
 Sue’s last role in the public sector was as the Director General for Customer Strategy and Communications at the Department of Work and Pensions, from 2006 to 2011.

 Before that, Sue held Board level positions in Fishburn Hedges, a public affairs and PR agency, and in the highly acclaimed advertising agency AMV.
 Sue started her career as a civil servant in the Department of Energy, most latterly on the team that privatised British Gas, and was the marketing lead for the ‘Tell Sid’ campaign.